xivid/memcached-middleware/middleware/README.md

 # Middleware

-Uses external logging library: log4j2.
+Needs external logging library: log4j2, which is included in `lib`.

-The documents for most classes are put in the report.